Keyfactor/ejbca-k8s-csr-signer/docs/getting-started.markdown

     ```shell
     kubectl -n ejbca apply --from-file=config.yaml
     ```

+    All fields in the ConfigMap can be overridden using annotations from the CSR at runtime.
+See the [Annotation Overrides for the EJBCA K8s CSR Signer](annotations.markdown) guide for more information.

 4. If the EJBCA API is configured to use a self-signed certificate or with a certificate signed by an untrusted root, the CA certificate must be provided as a Kubernetes configmap.